Harvey Gantt

 Harvey Bernard Gantt (born January 14, 1943) is an American architect and Democratic politician active in North Carolina.
 The first African-American student admitted to Clemson University after attending Iowa State University, Gantt graduated with honors in architecture, earned a master's at MIT, and established an architectural practice in Charlotte with a partner.

 Gantt entered local politics, where he was elected to the city council, serving from 1974 to 1983.
 He was elected to two terms as the first black Mayor of Charlotte from 1983 to 1987.
 In 1990 and 1996, Gantt was the Democratic nominee for the U.S. Senate, losing to incumbent Republican Jesse Helms both times.

 Early life and education

 Gantt was born in Charleston, South Carolina, to Wilhelminia and Christopher C. Gantt, a shipyard worker.
 He started to participate in civil rights activism in high school.
 In 1963, he was the first African American to be admitted to Clemson University in South Carolina. when he transferred from Iowa State University.
 He received a degree in architecture with honors from Clemson and a master's degree in city planning from MIT.

+In 1976, despite never having designed a church before, Gantt won the commission for the First Baptist Church–West, Charlotte's oldest Black Baptist church, and designed a modernist structure.